CART: Compositional Auto-Regressive Transformer for Image Generation: Experiments

 \subsection{Emperical Results}

-The proposed CART model was evaluated on the ImageNet dataset \cite{deng2009imagenet} at resolutions of $256 \times 256$ (CART-256) and $512 \times 512$ (CART-512) to benchmark its performance against state-of-the-art (SOTA) methods in image generation.
-The comparative results are presented in Tables \ref{tab:IN256} and \ref{tab:IN512}.
-We observe that the proposed CART model out-performs the SOTA VAR approach \cite{tian2024visual} and also achieves FID lower than that of the ImageNet validation set, all while maintaining comparable complexity and number of steps.
-Unlike VAR, the CART model benefits from the base-detail decomposition allowing it to dis-entangle the global structures from the local details.
-This makes the learning process easier, defining a more natural order of tokens.
-Figure \ref{fig:CART_Results} depicts some of the generated images using the proposed CART method and Figure \ref{fig:CARTvsVAR} shows a comparison of images generated by VAR \cite{tian2024visual} and CART.
-It is evident from Figure \ref{fig:CARTvsVAR} that CART leads to generated images with enhanced details and structure as compared to VAR which does not use a “next-detail" prediction scheme.
-Note that CART surpasses both Diffusion Transformer \cite{peebles2023scalable, LargeDiT} as well as the SOTA VAR model \cite{tian2024visual} in autoregressive image generation.
+The proposed CART model was evaluated on ImageNet \cite{deng2009imagenet} at $256 \times 256$ (CART-256) and $512 \times 512$ (CART-512) resolutions for benchmarking against SOTA image generation methods.
+Comparative results in Tables \ref{tab:IN256} and \ref{tab:IN512} show that CART outperforms SOTA AR and Diffusion models and achieves FID lower than ImageNet validation set while maintaining comparable complexity and generation steps.
+CART benefits from base-detail decomposition that disentangles global structures from local details, simplifying the learning process through more natural token ordering.
+Figure \ref{fig:CART_Results} depicts generated images using our method, while Figure \ref{fig:CARTvsVAR} compares VAR \cite{tian2024visual} and CART outputs.
+CART produces images with enhanced details and structure compared to VAR's “next-scale" prediction scheme.
+CART surpasses both Diffusion Transformer \cite{peebles2023scalable, LargeDiT, hatamizadeh2024diffit} and SOTA VAR \cite{tian2024visual} in autoregressive image generation.
 Extended results are provided in the supplement.